 The five most common IPC configurations for facial recognition, from lowest to highest in terms of performance and cost:

 This is one of the most affordable and durable configurations.
 The Atom CPU is compatible with Windows OS, as well as a rich set of x64-based software applications or subsystems.
-The 11th generation Atom CPU (x6000E) is equipped with OpenVINO DLBoost and VNNI to enable deep learning algorithms, like facial recognition, to operate at acceptable performance levels.
+Atom CPU is equipped with OpenVINO DLBoost and VNNI to enable deep learning algorithms, like facial recognition, to operate at acceptable performance levels.
 However, if you require the IPC to run other applications beyond facial recognition you will need a more powerful CPU that can handle greater computing power.
 The Atom doesn’t generate much heat and can run on a fanless system, reducing power consumption and eliminating vibrations.

 The Intel Celeron CPU is a good middle-ground solution in terms of both performance and cost.
 It handles higher performance requirements than the Atom (but not as much as the Core i3 detailed below).
 For facial recognition tasks, the Celeron can process more frames per second than the Atom and is also fanless.
 It can handle other software and applications you might want to run, whereas the Atom cannot.
 For example, a digital display solution requires a content management application and media player to run ads.
 As such, the user interface of an interactive kiosk will likely require a decent amount of processing power to display embedded video, photos, and animation effects on top of facial recognition.